TicketCity Annual College Scholarship Program

 Choose from one of the 3 essay subject options below and write a 400 – 700 word essay.
 The essay doesn’t have to be too formal – we want to hear your voice!
 Write something funny, something sentimental, talk about your game day traditions or whatever feels right to you.
 You’ll need to include a picture or video that supplements your essay.
 Be creative!
 We want your essays, pictures and videos to reflect the excitement you feel from the event you write about.
 All pictures and videos need to be appropriate, so please keep the content family-friendly.

 - Describe why sporting events are important to the culture of a university.

 - What college sporting event has had a major impact on your life and why?

 - What is your favorite game-day tradition at your University and why?

 Once all essays are received, our panel of sports fans at TicketCity will review them to determine our winner.
-We’ll select one entrant to receive $2,500 to go toward any academic needs he or she may have.
-We’ll also feature the winner’s essay and picture or video on our site.
-The scholarship essay submission deadline is December 1, 2014.
+We’ll select one entrant to receive $3,000 to go toward any academic needs he or she may have.
+We may feature the winner’s essay and picture or video on our site.